Categories

 • Each board is made to the same high standards, meaning you will always get a clean finish

-• Factory bonded to an expanded polystyrene insulant with zero ODP (ozone depletion potential)
+• Factory bonded to an polystyrene insulant

 • Provides an ideal surface for plaster skimming or jointing